 With that in mind, it's helpful to check if your camera is due for a firmware upgrade and what type of memory cards it accepts.
 Then, identify the most important factors, like speed, capacity, and reliability.
 After that, it is just a matter of finding a card that comes at the right price and from a reputable brand.

 We have made our recommendations based on the Canon 5D Mark IV, a popular camera body choice for many professional photographers.
 The camera needs a minimum of 160MB/s on a CF card and 95MB/s on an SD card.

 Here are our top picks:

-Sony offers this card with great speeds for continuous shooting at a great price.
+Sony offers this card with high speeds for continuous shooting at a great price.
 It has been designed to be solid and fully dustproof.
 It can even be immersed in up to 5m of water.
-You can get these for around $24USD for 64GB and $55USD for 128GB.
+You can get these memory cards for around $45USD for 64GB and $55USD for 128GB.

-Thes cards are capable of amazing read and write performance.
-You can get a 64GB for around $55USD.
+These cards are capable of fantastic read and write performance.
+You can get 64GB for around $55USD.
 The manufacturer also offers access to RecoverRx software to help find traces of any deleted files.

 The Lexar Professional 1066x 128GB CompactFlash card offers high performance and large capacity.
 The card boasts as low as 14°F (-10°C) operating temperature.
-The 128GB is around $115USD and you can get a 64GB for around $65USD.
+The 128GB is around $115USD, and you can get a 64GB for $70USD.

-Extreme Pro CompactFlash cards are popular cards used by many professionals.
-They are designed to operate in extreme conditions.
-The card will work in a wide temperature range from -13°F to 185°F. It has an internal RTV silicone coating protects it from shock and vibration and comes with a lifetime warranty.
-A 64GB will set you back around $56USD and the 128GB $87USD.
+Extreme Pro CompactFlash cards are popular for many professionals.
+They are designed to operate in extreme conditions, well suited for travel, landscape, and adventure photographers.
+The memory card has an internal RTV silicone coating that protects it from shock and vibration and comes with a lifetime warranty.
+A 64GB will set you back around $65USD and the 128GB $110USD.